Iranian hunter-gatherers: Caucasus (Upper Paleolithic to Mesolithic)

-Caucasus hunter-gatherers were found to be distinct from the earlier Upper Paleolithic Caucasus/Dzudzuana population, but closely related to Mesolithic and Neolithic Iranians.
-They are inferred to descend primarily from the same source population, which reached the Caucasus region sometimes betwee 25kya and 13kya.
+Caucasus hunter-gatherers were found to be distinct from the earlier Upper Paleolithic Caucasus/Dzudzuana population, but closely related to the Mesolithic and Neolithic Iranians.
+They are inferred to descend primarily from the same source population, which reached the Caucasus region sometimes between 13,000 to 25,000 years ago, during the Last Glacial Maximum or the beginning of the Bølling–Allerød Interstadial.
 They can be used as interchangeable source for Holocene populations, with various names have been created to group them together, such as Iran_N/CHG, Iran/Caucasus or Zagros/Caucasus ancestry.
 The CHG can be modeled as merger between an Iranian hunter-gatherer related source (c.
 72%), an UP Caucasus (Dzudzuana) related source (c.
 18%), and an Eastern hunter-gatherer related source (c.
 10%).
 An alternative model suggests c.
 72% from an Iranian hunter-gatherer source, c.
 21% from an EHG-like source, and c.
 7% from a WHG-like source.

 Upper Mesopotamia and the South Caucasus

 During the Early Holocene (9700–6200 BCE), genetic modelling cannot reliably distinguish Iran_N from CHG.
 Based on archaeological syntheses, the Iran_N gene pool spread westward from the northwest Zagros into Upper Mesopotamia and then into Central Anatolia, whereas contacts between the South Caucasus and the northern Fertile Crescent were only occasional in this interval.

-Chataigner documents a clear east–west gradient in Iran_N proportions across the northern Fertile Crescent, with highest levels in the northwest Zagros (Shanidar, Bestansur at 75-80%), intermediate levels in the Upper/Middle Tigris (Nemrik 9, Boncuklu Tarla at 50-70%), and lower levels toward the Upper Tigris (Cayonu at 33%) and Central Anatolia.
+Chataigner documents a clear east–west gradient in Iran_N proportions across the northern Fertile Crescent, with highest levels in the northwest Zagros (Shanidar, Bestansur at 75-80%), intermediate levels in the Upper/Middle Tigris (Nemrik 9, Boncuklu Tarla at 50-70%), and lower levels toward the Upper Tigris (Cayonu at 33%), the Middle Euphrates (Nevalı Çori at 15%), and Central Anatolia (between 0% to up to 30%), with negligible amounts in Western Anatolia and the Levant.

 The westward diffusion is argued to have proceeded via small, mobile groups—including specialised craftsmen—moving from the northwest Zagros through Upper Mesopotamia toward the Taurus and Central Anatolia.
 By mid–Early Holocene, this Iran_N gene pool is variably present from the Zagros to Central Anatolia while peripheral regions remain less affected.

-In the South Caucasus, markers of Neolithic lifeways—highly domesticated plants and animals, pressure-flaking with a lever, and pottery—appear later (6200–5200 BCE) and are attributed to arrivals from Upper Mesopotamia.
-Genetic data indicate admixture without wholesale replacement of local Mesolithic groups.
-Iran_N/CHG ancestry is ~61.7% at Aknashen, ~37.6% at Masis Blur, ~55.1% at Polutepe, and ~30.0%/~48.1% at Mentesh Tepe—Aknashen highest, Masis lowest, Polutepe and Mentesh intermediate.
-Iran_N moved out of the northwest Zagros into Upper Mesopotamia and only later reached the South Caucasus, where domesticated plants and animals, pressure-lever blade technology, and pottery appear with these arrivals.
-Genetic data show admixture rather than wholesale replacement.